r-portas/coms3000/lecture_notes/week5.md

 - _The security of a cipher should rely on the secrecy of the key only_
 - Assumption: Attacker knows every detail of the cryptographic algorithm
 - Rationale:
-    - A determined attacke is generally able to obtain a blueprint of an encryption/decryption algorithm anyway, by clever deduction
+    - A determined attacks is generally able to obtain a blueprint of an encryption/decryption algorithm anyway, by clever deduction
     - Cryptographic history has demonstrated this many times over
 - Alternative
     - Security through Obscurity